Soupedenuit/chess-web-api/README.md

 .getPlayerOnline(username, options, callback)
 ```
 ### Description:
-*Tells if an user has been online in the last five minutes.*
+*Tells if a user has been online in the last five minutes.*

 ### Parameters: